 The Storm Prediction Center in Norman, Oklahoma began issuing warnings for that time, two days in advance.
 Tornadoes may still be individually hard to predict, but storms that will produce the deadly storms are predicted further and further in advance, thanks to the advances in technology.

 He would serve in the WWII Army, but was honorably discharghed after facing insubordination charges, when he refused to move to the back of a segregated bus.

-April 15, 1947 Jackie Robinson debuted in Major League Baseball, playing first base for the Brooklyn Dodgers.
+On April 15, 1947, Jackie Robinson debuted in Major League Baseball, playing first base for the Brooklyn Dodgers.
 He was the first black player to play in the majors.
 Jackie would face the racism aimed at him, by becoming the first ever Rookie of the Year.

-In 1949 he would move to second base, and be named Most Valuable Player for the National League.
+In 1949, he would move to second base, and be named Most Valuable Player for the National League.
 1950 saw him become the highest payed player, earning $35,000.
 When he retired in 1956 he had a career batting average of .311, 1,518 hits, and 137 home runs.
-In 1962, his first year of eligibility, saw him elected to the Baseball Hall of Fame.
+In 1962, his first year of eligibility, we was elected to the Baseball Hall of Fame.
 On the 50th anniversary of his debut, MLB retired his number 42.